victlue/live-survey-monitor/README.md

 # Live Survey Monitor

-This is a full-stack interactive analytics dashboard for monitoring and analyzing live polling data in SPSS (sav) format.
+This app provides full-stack interactive analytics dashboards for monitoring and analyzing live polling data in SPSS (sav) format.

 ## Instructions and Features